Tag: mercy

 2 Corinthians 4:1–6

-Ministry.
-Mercy.
+Ministry. .
 Determination.
 Cleansing.
 Sharing.
 Shining.

-Ministry: each and every one of us is a minister of the of .
+Ministry: each and every one of us is a minister of the of Reconciliation.
 Every one of us.
 Pastor and preachers they have their roles.
 That does not excuse anyone from being a minister of the Gospel.

 How are you being a minister of the Gospel?
 (And you are being one.
 Even a bad one is still one)